5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 ## Note

+- Desktop PC only: search in ioreg IOService EC0, if you have this device you have to add the part between them slesh in SSDT_EC_USBX_Desktop.This operation deactivates the EC0 device.`DO NOT USE THIS PROCEDURE ON A PC LAPTOP WILL INTERRUPT SOME FUNCTIONS`
 - If multiple `PNP0C09`s are searched, you should confirm the real and valid `PNP0C09` device.
 - The patch uses `LPCB`, if it is not `LPCB`, please modify the patch content by yourself.